thijsdaniels/Crossroads/README.md

 - Make the treasure chest script.

 ### Items
-- Make an inventory from where the player can bind items to the d-pad and a and x buttons.
+- <code>DONE</code>Make an inventory from where the player can bind items to the d-pad and a and x buttons.
 - Make a sword.

 ### Enemies